cdgmstrctlr/altirra-enhanced-anticmode67/README.md

 CHACTL bit 4: Send GTIA 16 colors instead of 5 if this bit 4 is set to 1. (enable virtual AN3-AN4 ANTIC -> GTIA signal lines.)

-GRACTL bit 3: Enable 8 color + luma shift mode - FG and BG use color registers PF0-BAK+PM2&3, using colors 6-14 displays PM0-BAK 6 luminance levels brighter.
+GRACTL bit 3: Enable 6 color + 9 color luma shift mode - FG and BG use color registers PF0-BAK+PM2&3, using colors 6-14 displays PM0-BAK 6 luminance levels brighter.

-GRACTL bit 4: Enable 8 color + chroma shift mode - FG and BG use color registers PF0-BAK+PM2&3, using colors 6-14 displays PM0-BAK 6 chroma values higher.
+GRACTL bit 4: Enable 6 color + 9 color chroma shift mode - FG and BG use color registers PF0-BAK+PM2&3, using colors 6-14 displays PM0-BAK 6 chroma values higher.

 If both bits 3 and 4 are set, both luma and chroma modes are enabled at the same time for colors 6-14.